 This one is a full tower computer case that is specifically designed for gaming.
-The cover is spacious enough to allow connecting cables easily.
-The slots running to the entire length of cover provides better airflow.
+The cover is spacious enough to allow you to connect cables easily.
+The venting slots also run the entire length of cover provides better airflow.

 Its sleek and minimalist design has a neat presence with well-defined compartments for adjusting your components.
 The easy assembly only requires that you hook up the motherboard to its built-in wiring, and it is ready to go.

 It also comes with one powerful ARGB fan, and there is enough space for liquid cooling options.
 The tempered glass side window allows for easy installation and management.
 The full tower case comes in both black and white color options.

 - Full tower case.